NLnetLabs/cascade/doc/manual/source/building.rst

 Building From Source
 ====================

-There are two things you need to build Cascade: a C toolchain and Rust.
+There are three things you need to build Cascade: a C toolchain, OpenSSL, and Rust.
 You can run Cascade on any operating system and CPU architecture where you can fulfil these requirements.

 Dependencies
 ------------

-To get started, you need a C toolchain because the cryptographic primitives used by Cascade require it.
+To get started, you need a C toolchain and OpenSSL because the cryptographic primitives used by Cascade require it.
 You also need Rust, because that's the programming language that Cascade has been written in.
 Additionally, you need a few tools used by Cascade.
 However, they are installed together with Cascade in the steps below.